Coco (folklore): In popular culture

 In the last chapter of the work of Miguel de Cervantes, the epitaph of Don Quijote identifies him as the scarecrow and el coco.

 Que Viene el Coco, a painting that depicts a cloaked, menacing figure, was painted by Goya in 1799.

-Pennywise from Stephen King's miniseries It calls himself the "eater of worlds and of children."

 The Cuco appears in AdventureQuest Worlds.
 It is among the creatures that attack Terra da Festa before the Carnaval Party.
 The Cuco resembles a Carnaval version of Blister.
 The Cuca later appears where it is depicted as a humanoid alligator in witch attire.

 A wealthy family of Cucuys appear in Wizards of Waverly Place episode "Alex Gives Up".
 Their abilities include shapeshifting in which they can change their face to a dark-gray skull shape, with large red eyes.
-The family consists of Carlos Cucuy (portrayed by David Barrera), Julie Cucuy (portrayed by Roxana Brusso), and Lisa Cucuy (portrayed by Samantha Boscarino).
-Staying somewhat true to folklore, they enjoy scaring children.
-Surprisingly, they are afraid of werewolves which evident at the end of the episode when the parents jump overboard their boat once they find out Mason, the boyfriend of Alex Russo, is in fact a werewolf.
-Interestingly, Lisa Cucuy wasn't phased by the reveal and only jumped overboard once she was rejected by Mason.

-The 2013 Universal Studios Hollywood Halloween Horror Nights event featured El Cuco (here known as El Cucuy) at a Scarezone who was voiced by Danny Trejo.

 On the television series Grimm, in the fifth episode of season three, El Cucuy poses as a little, old lady who answers the prayers of crime victims, changes into beast form, and brutally slays criminals, thus rendering a version of vigilante justice that is a departure from the standard El Cucuy legend.